faisalx96/sql-agent/README.md

 - Pretty SQL view in the tool panel, plus a compact “Result preview” table for quick inspection.
 - Environment-driven config and a dedicated workspace folder for file operations.
 - Clear extension points to add tools and change the model or system prompt.
+ - Server-side sessions: JSON-backed store under the workspace with APIs to list/get/rename/delete sessions.

 Why not Streamlit?
 This aims for a native-feeling, dependency-light UI that runs anywhere you can start a web server.
 No ceremony, no extra app shell.